 According to legend, the rock is covered in white gossamer woven from the rays of the moon, so that its soft shine would comfort a princess bride pining for the landscape of her homeland.

 This area is prime hiking country, whether you want to do day walks or tackle longer, multi-day treks.
 There is a network of well-marked trails and rifugios, or mountain huts where you can stay, and it is famous for its ‘Alta Via’ or high routes.
+All this makes it perfect for hiking alone as a woman, which I love to do.

 The Alta Via routes of the Dolomites